Welcome to the WCC!

 Becoming a WCC SWC offers the eager student opportunities for professional and individual growth as they help their peers work through the writing and communication demands of the university.
 Developing a rapport with their student and faculty colleagues situates the SWC well as they engage their world head-on.
 Find out how you can join our team by signing up or logging in to Handshake!

-We also host regular workshops for faculty!
-For more information, just click on Faculty Workshops or Resources links on the left for more information.
+Also, for more information on our Faculty Workshops, just click on Faculty Workshops or Resources links on the left for more information.

 We look forward to seeing you!